Kingsbury not trying to prove anyone wrong as Commanders OC

 (Photo by Brian Rothmuller/Icon Sportswire via Getty Images)

-Former Arizona Cardinals head coach Kliff Kingsbury was introduced as the Washington Commanders’ new offensive coordinator on Thursday and was mostly mum’s the word on his time in the Valley.
+Former Arizona Cardinals head coach Kliff Kingsbury was introduced as the Washington Commanders’ new offensive coordinator on Thursday and didn’t speak much on his time in the Valley.

 Does he feel like he has something to prove with his second chance in the NFL after how everything ended with the Cardinals?